preloader

 Build step usage

-When defining a new project into Jenkins GUI, you may want to add a new Launch Microcks Test Runner step as shown in the capture below.
+When defining a new project in Jenkins GUI, you may want to add a new Launch Microcks Test Runner step as shown in the capture below.

 image